thumbnail image

 Piper's Popped Surprise - A Coastal Story about Balloons, Straws, and Saving the Shore

 Piper the Piping Plover finds a balloon on the beach that gets tangled around her leg.
 Her friend Clawdia explains how balloons and plastic straws harm wildlife.
 Wise Old Heron teaches them safer ways to celebrate—like using reusable items and picking up litter.
+Piper and her friends throw a pollution-free beach party and spread the message:

 • “Skip the balloon.
 Save a loon.”